Paris in January 2023 – Quick Guide by a Local

 January is the quietest time of year to visit Paris and possibly the cheapest.
-If you decide to visit Paris in January, you will find cheaper flight tickets and train tickets, especially if you travel during the week, plus many hotels offer reductions at this time of year.
+If you decide to visit Paris in January, you will find cheaper flight and train tickets, especially if you travel during the week, and many hotels offer reductions at this time of year.

 Winter in Paris

-In January, sales are also on, so you can review your winter in Paris packing list and shop at some of Paris’ top shopping destinations for less.
+In January, sales are also on, so you can review your winter outfits and shop at some of Paris’ top shopping destinations for less.

-In Paris, January is a great month for a cultural getaway and also a shopping weekend.
-Here is our guide to making the most of your time in Paris in January 2023.
+In Paris, January is an excellent month for a cultural getaway and a shopping weekend.
+Here is our guide to the best things to do in Paris in January, with the main events in Paris – January 2024 and packing tips so you know what to expect when you visit Paris in January.

 Related content